magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-28202-magento-patch-out-of-stock-products-don-t-filter-properly.md

 ## Apply the patch

-To apply individual patches use the following links depending on your Adobe Commerce product:
+To apply individual patches use the following links depending on your deployment method:

-* Adobe Commerce or Magento Open Source on-premises:[Apply patches using Quality Patches Tool](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching/mqp.html).
+* Adobe Commerce or Magento Open Source on-premises: [Apply patches using Quality Patches Tool](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching/mqp.html) in our developer documentation.
-* Adobe Commerce on cloud infrastructure: [Upgrades and Patches > Apply patches](https://devdocs.magento.com/cloud/project/project-patch.html).
+* Adobe Commerce on cloud infrastructure: [Upgrades and Patches > Apply patches](https://devdocs.magento.com/cloud/project/project-patch.html) in our developer documentation.

 ## Related reading